The Legend of Zelda: TV series

 A 13-episode American animated TV series, adapted by DiC and distributed by Viacom Enterprises, aired in 1989.
 The animated Zelda shorts were broadcast each Friday, instead of the usual Super Mario Bros. cartoon which was aired during the rest of the week.
 The series loosely follows the two NES Zelda games (the original The Legend of Zelda and The Adventure of Link), mixing settings and characters from those games with original creations.
 The show's older incarnations of both Link and Zelda appeared in various episodes of Captain N: The Game Master during its second season.

 A live-action television series had been in development around 2015, as reported from an anonymous Netflix employee to The Wall Street Journal.
 The program was a joint effort between Netflix and Nintendo, and was said to be aimed as a family-friendly version of Game of Thrones.
 Further details of this series went sparse until 2021 when Adam Conover gave an interview regarding his College Humor period.
-There, the College Humor team had been planning a skit that would have combined Star Fox with Fantastic Mr. Fox and had even had talked to Miyamoto on the project.
+There, the College Humor team had been planning a skit that would have combined Star Fox with Fantastic Mr. Fox and had even talked to Miyamoto on the project.
 Conover said that they were told about a month into the project that Nintendo had requested they stop all work on the project as a result of the leak related to the live-action Zelda show; Nintendo, already protective of its IP, had pulled many external projects including the live-action show.